-The New Mexico State Police, CVE, currently employs seventy eight (78) police officers and sixty three (63) Transportation Inspectors.
-These employees are CVSA Certified Inspectors/Officers whose main function is to conduct level 1, 2 and 3 Driver/Vehicle Safety Inspections.
+The New Mexico State Police, CVE, currently has seventy eight (78) police officers and sixty one (61) Transportation Inspectors that are dedicated to the commercial vehicle enforcement mission.
+These employees are CVSA Certified Officers/Inspectors whose function is to conduct level 1, 2 and 3 Driver/Vehicle Safety Inspections.
 Inspections are conducted roadside and at the port facilities listed below: